alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Underrated Coaches

 One of the main advantages of this model is identifying coaches whose impact is overlooked by their team's winning record.
-Each dot in the chart represents one NBA head coach according to his estimated fixed effect (y-axis) and career win percentage (x-axis).
-The further the dot from the 45 degree line, the larger the mis-representation between both measures.
+Each dot in the chart represents a head coach's percentile rank based on estimated fixed effect (y-axis) relative to his rank based on career win percentage (x-axis).
+The further the dot from the 45 degree line, the larger the difference between the two.
 Observations in yellow correspond to coaches who outperform expectations on a consistent basis, while observations in purple represent coaches who underperform given a threshold of roster quality.

 The point is to show that, despite those being closely related, they are not exactly identical.
 ![scatter] (/images/posts/coaches/scatter_plot.png)